madcodemonkey/Azure.Search/CustomBlobIndexer/README.md

 1. Run the "CustomBlobIndexer" function project.
 2. If you haven't created an index, first hit the  IndexCreator: [GET,POST] http://localhost:7071/api/IndexCreator to create the index.
 You can use a browser since GET is available.
 3. Upload a document to the my-files container to trigger the blob indexer.
 This can be done manually via the portal.
-4. Use postman (see postman collection) to do searches against the search endpoint, which is searching the cognitive search index.
+4. Use postman (see postman collection at the root of the repository) to do searches against the search endpoint, which is searching the cognitive search index.
 5. If you configured Open AI, used the postman collection to do posts against the open ai endpoint; otherwise, avoid it or you will receive errors.

 # Postman collection
-There is a POSTMAN collection that can be used againt the HttpTrigger endpoints.
+There is a POSTMAN collection, at the root of the repository, that can be used againt the HttpTrigger endpoints.
 - If you plan to do semantic searches, you'll need to turn that on in the Azure Portal.
 See the "Semantic search (preview)" option under Settings in your Azure Cognitive Search resource.

 # Notes